lcx366/STARQUERY/README.md

 ### Visualization

-STARQUERY provides a visualization feature to display the scope of the search area and the coverage of the corresponding catalog tiles.
+Display the scope of the search area and the coverage of the corresponding catalog tiles.

 ```python
 >>> sc_simplified_stars.tiles_draw() # Visualize the cone search area